clintam/surf/README.md

 * Build with `npm install`
 * Run with `npm run dev`

 #### Make + Docker

 Simple Makefiles call out to Docker and express the dependencies.
 Incremental-build optimizations are managed by docker/docker-compose.
-This combination enables for efficient testing in parallel with `make -j`
+This combination enables to run a parallel build with `make -j`

 * download/build base images (nodejs, mongo, webdriver)
 * build server image